Astrophysics (Index)About

 It is generally accepted that there exists a age-metallicity relation (AMR) for stars and groups of coeval stars such as galactic clusters, i.e., some correlation between the age of the star (or group of stars) and its metallicity

-The abundances of other metals in stars, etc., are often stated relative to iron, e.g., [Si/Fe] or [O/Fe].
+The abundances of other metals in stars, etc., are often quanitifed as their abundance ratios relative to iron, e.g., [Si/Fe] or [O/Fe].
 When [Fe/H] is also established, abundances of these elements relative to hydrogen are evident.
 Oxygen is more common in higher mass stars and carbon in lower mass.
 A [C/O] of 1.0 is high.
 A common distinction in the specifics of a star's metals is whether the material is alpha rich or alpha poor (greater or lesser amount of alpha elements), a clue to the type of past supernova that produced the star's material, which in turn, provides clues to the galaxy's past history.

 The phrase bulk metallicity has been used to refer to: